-Thanks to a well-equipped electronic lab and leveraging the fast prototyping capabilities of the 3D-printers at our disposal, we can develop original cable-driven robots from scratch, starting from the mechanical design up to actuation and sensorization.
+Thanks to a well-equipped electronic lab and leveraging the fast prototyping capabilities of the 3D printers at our disposal, we can develop original cable-driven robots from scratch, starting from the mechanical design up to actuation and sensorization.

 This prototype is a reconfigurable cable-driven parallel robot with a cubic workspace of 2m x 2m x 2m and a total installed power of 6 KW.

-Mainly used for studying under-actuated systems, this prototype was engineered in house by our students and PhD candidates.
+Mainly used for studying under-actuated systems, this prototype was engineered in-house by our students and PhD candidates.

-The platform can automatically fold on itself to access fuel storage tanks to reconstruct their shape and volume.
+The platform can automatically fold itself to access fuel storage tanks to reconstruct their shape and volume.
 This prototype was designed and built in collaboration with Greenline s.r.l. and Te.S.I. s.r.l.

 This is a patented prototype of a redundantly-actuated CDPR with a planar configuration for laser engraving.

 Aerial Cable Towed Systems (ACTSs) consist of several Unmanned Aerial Vehicles (UAVs), such as multi-rotor drones, connected to a payload through cables.
 They combine the motion ability of UAVs with the high versatility of classical cable-driven parallel robots.
-Multi-quadrotor collaboration makes it possible to overcome the main drawback of individual drones: scarce scalability in terms of size and available payload.
+Multi-quadrotor collaboration makes it possible to overcome the main drawback of individual drones: scarce scalability in size and available payload.
 Cables allow flexibility of use, lower costs, and low inertia forces to be managed.

 Nowadays, the interest in ACTSs is increasing due to their potential to operate beyond the visual line of sight with a high level of autonomy.
-Search and Rescue (S&R) missions, transportation and manipulation of heavy loads and autonomous inspections in dangerous environments are only a few applications that encourage researchers to develop new technical solutions.
+Search, and Rescue (S&R) missions, transportation and manipulation of heavy loads and autonomous inspections in dangerous environments are only a few applications that encourage researchers to develop new technical solutions.